qw4990/index_advisor/README.md

 ## How to use it

+Index Advisor provides two ways to use it, online mode and offline mode:

+In online mode, Index Advisor will directly access your TiDB instance for index analysis and recommendation.
+In offline mode, Index Advisor will not access the TiDB instance.
+You need to manually prepare the information required by Index Advisor.
+Index Advisor will start a TiDB instance locally and then perform index analysis and recommendation.
+The online mode is more convenient to use, and the offline mode is more flexible.

+### Offline Mode

 For safety, Index Advisor does not directly access your online cluster, but performs index recommendation in offline mode; therefore, you need to prepare the data required by it in advance, including:
 - A query file (or a folder): can be in the form of a single file or a folder.
     - A folder: such as `examples/tpch_example1/queries`, a folder, each file inside is a query.